soup-bowl/wp-simple-smtp/readme.txt

 = 1.2 =
 * New: Multisite settings for admin visibility and override settings ([#6](https://github.com/soup-bowl/wp-simple-smtp/issues/6)).
 * New: Sites in debug mode will show what stage has set the configuration item in the relevant box.
+* New: For sites using logging, 'Erase Personal Data' will remove requested email address entries from the log.

 = 1.1.2 =
 * Verified working with WordPress 5.8.